tuhinjubcse/tuhinjubcse.github.io/index.md

 ![Image](images/pic.png)

 ## About me
 I am a PhD student in Computer Science at Columbia University.
 Within the department I am a part of the Natural Language Processing group, where I am advised by <a href="http://www.cs.columbia.edu/~smara/" title="Title"> Professor Smaranda Muresan </a>.
 I also work with <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Professor Kathleen McKeown </a>.
-My research interests span Natural Language Processing and Machine Learning, with special interests in Creative language generation, Role Of Structured Common sense in Downstream Tasks, Discourse and Argumentation .
+I also collaborate with <a href="https://scholar.google.com/citations?user=XxRXvX0AAAAJ&hl=en" title="Title"> Professor Violet Peng. </a> My research interests span Natural Language Processing and Machine Learning, with special interests in Creative language generation, Role Of Structured Common sense in Downstream Tasks, Discourse and Argumentation .
 Prior to joining Grad school I was an engineer at UBER and Amazon.

 ## Research Focus